Mitchell Pearce: Sydney Roosters (2007-2017)

+In Round 21 of the 2008 NRL season against the North Queensland Cowboys, Pearce scored his hat trick of tries in the Roosters 32–20 win at 1300SMILES Stadium.

-Pearce finished the 2008 NRL season with him playing in 25 matches, scoring 7 tries and kicking 1 field goal for the Roosters.
+Pearce finished the 2008 season with him playing in 25 matches, scoring 7 tries and kicking 1 field goal for the Roosters.

-2009

-In March 2009, Pearce extended his contract with the Roosters to the end to the 2013 season.
-Pearce finished Roosters wooden spoon dreaded 2009 NRL season with him playing in all the Roosters 24 matches, scoring 8 tries and kicking 1 field goal.
+Pearce finished Roosters' wooden spoon dreaded 2009 NRL season with him playing in all the Roosters 24 matches, scoring 8 tries and kicking 1 field goal.

-2010

-Pearce regained the halfback spot for New South Wales in Game 2 of the 2010 State of Origin series, where they were beaten by Queensland 34-6 at Suncorp Stadium and lost the series in a fifth consecutive year.
-Pearce also played in Game 3, where the Blues were beaten 23-18 at ANZ Stadium and were beaten in a whitewash 3-0 series loss.
 Pearce would later be one of the main players to lead the Roosters who were last place wooden spooner's in the previous season to the 2010 NRL Grand Final against the St George Illawarra Dragons, as the Roosters made the finals on 6th place.
-On 3 October 2010, Pearce started at halfback in the Roosters 32-8 defeat on the big day.
+On 3 October 2010, Pearce started at halfback in the Roosters 32–8 defeat on the big day.
 Pearce finished the 2010 NRL season with him playing in 22 matches and scored 9 tries for the Roosters.

-2011

-On 6 May 2011, Pearce played for City Origin against Country Origin, playing at halfback in the 18-12 loss in Albury.
-Pearce was selected to play at halfback in all 3 matches for New South Wales in their 2-1 series defeat in the 2011 State of Origin series.
-Pearce scored his first Origin try in Game 1, where the Blues lost 16-12 at Suncorp Stadium.
-In Round 18 against the Penrith Panthers, Pearce played his 100th NRL career match in the Roosters 34-26 win at Sydney Football Stadium.
-Pearce finished the 2011 NRL season with him playing in 21 matches, scoring 3 tries and kicking 1 field goal.
-On 25 September 2011, Pearce played for Prime Minister's XIII against Papua New Guinea, playing at halfback in the 36-22 win in Lae.
+In Round 18 of the 2011 NRL season against the Penrith Panthers, Pearce played his 100th NRL career match in the Roosters 34–26 win at Sydney Football Stadium.
+Pearce finished the season with him playing in 21 matches, scoring 3 tries and kicking 1 field goal.

-2012

-On 22 April 2012, Pearce played for City Origin against Country Origin, playing at halfback in the 24-22 loss in Mudgee.
-Pearce was selected to play at halfback in all 3 matches for New South Wales in their 2-1 series defeat in the 2012 State of Origin series.
 In June 2012, Pearce was rumoured to leave the Roosters to join the Wests Tigers because a tough relationship with the Brian Smith over him being printed on the papers due to his party boy antics.
 Pearce finished the 2012 NRL season with him playing in 22 matches and scoring 10 tries.